EndBug/game-tracker/docs/r6/rainbow.md

 > Format: `r6 op <operator> {account} [platform]`

 To specify the player, enter their username and platform.
 You can also mention them and, if they linked their account to this bot, it will display their stats.
 If left blank, the bot will try to show your profile (if you [linked](#r6-link) it).
 Specify the operator to show by writing their name.
-Every operator can be written in lowercase with no spaces or dots, e.g.: "Recruit SAS" = "recruitsas".\nYou can find codes for supported operators [here](/r6/stored_data#operators).
+Every operator can be written in lowercase with no spaces or dots, e.g.: `"Recruit SAS" = "recruitsas"`.
+You can find codes for supported operators [here](/r6/stored_data#operators).

 Examples:
 * `r6 op recruitsas Snake_Nade` → Displays Recruit SAS stats for `Snake_Nade` by searching the user in the `uplay` category.